Countly/countly-sdk-android/Documentation.md

 * `ModuleRequests` is just a single place to construct and set up network requests.
 * `ModuleSessions` has logic responsible for automatic session control: start a session when first `Activity` is started, end it when last `Activity` is stopped.
+* `ModuleViews` is responsible for automatic view recording, that is recording a view named after `Activity` class name starting it on `Activity` start and stoping it on `Activity` view.

 # API
 This page is not supposed to list all possible features and implementation